apluslms/grade-python/README.md

  * `smt-*` includes pysmt and dd on top of the ply layer
  * `mec-*` (for the Mechatronic Machine Design course) includes Python packages requests, bs4 and validators on top of the math layer
+ * `psql-*` includes PostgreSQL server and the Python package psycopg2

 Utility commands